Frequently Asked Questions (F.A.Q.)

 What is a Service Permit?

 ANSWER A service permit is a permit issued by the Oregon Liquor Control Commission to employees who serve alcohol in restaurants, taverns, nightclubs, bars, lounges, private clubs, and similar businesses.
-A service permit costs $23.00 and is good for 5 years.
+A service permit is good for 5 years.

 QUESTION: Why do I need one?